quickfeed/quickfeed/doc/deploy.md

 Set up port forwarding on your router.
 External ports 80/443 maps to internal ports 80/443 for TCP.

-### Generating certificates for localhost deployment
+### Generating Certificates For Localhost Deployment

 To run QuickFeed server on localhost you will need to generate dummy certificate.